philippauli/2020-ws_dopp/slides.md

 # Agenda

 1. What is Holacracy?
-2. xc
+2. The Concept
-3. hjk
+3. Characteristics
-4. Holacracy vs. Bureaucracy
+4. Main Principles
 5. History of Holacracy
-6. Advantages
+6. Holacracy vs. Bureaucracy
-7. Disadvantages
+7. Advantages and Disadvantages
 8. The example of Zappos
 9. Referneces